kevinawei/GeniusLeagueAssessment/README.md

         tPlayer = player
     return rows_by_round
 ```
 ## We can then traverse our 2d array and extract the weapon classes from the inventory of these rows and check if they contain SMG or Rifle.
 If they do then we append them to a new 1d array which we then pass to another function if the number of rows in the array exceeds the number of requested weapons (in this case it's 2 weapons so if it has a length >= 2).
-This getTimer() function sorts the array by the attribute['seconds'] and returns the earliest instance where >= 2 rows entered the area.
-Since the array is sorted we can denote this with the index [weaponCount-1].
+This getTimer() function sorts the array by the attribute['seconds'] and returns the earliest instance where >= 2 players entered the area.
+Since the array is sorted the value in question is at index [weaponCount-1].
 We then take the average of the seconds for each round that meets the criteria and return that value.